VALA Events and Activities

 Free Access from De Gruyter and our Publisher Partners

-De Gruyter and our Publisher Partners will offer digital access to 75,000 DRM-free eBooks from ©1650 through ©2016 available on degruyter.com through June 30, 2020.
-To peruse the list of publishers, number of available titles and highlights from each partner, please click here.
-Libraries can provide their patrons with access to this premier humanities and social science content at no charge by registering and agreeing to the free access guidelines.
+De Gruyter and our Publisher Partners will offer digital access to over 75,000 DRM-free eBooks available on degruyter.com through December 31, 2020.
+Libraries can provide their patrons with access to this premier content at no charge until 31 Dec, 2020.
+Contact us for further discussion.

-Bloomsbury Digital Resources would like to help the library and educational community, by offering their resources available upon request through the end of May 2020, at no cost or obligation and on an unlimited access basis.
+Bloomsbury Digital Resources would like to help the library and educational community, by offering their resources available upon request, at no cost or obligation and on an unlimited access basis.
 To access these resources, click HERE.

 Ex Libris, a ProQuest Company